-Please follow some basic rules, etiquette, and common sense policies to help keep Teacup a safe and fun place for all skiers.
+Please follow some basic rules, etiquette, and common sense policies to help keep Teacup Nordic a safe and fun place for all skiers.

 - Become a member or pay the daily trail fee of $10.00 per skier per day for adults; kids ski free.
 Please do your part so that we can continue to offer the best groomed ski trails on the mountain!
 Trail grooming is contracted and costs over over $3,700 weekly.

 - Sorry, no dogs.

 Dogs are not allowed: dogs and groomed trails don’t mix well.
 It is a safety problem and dogs damage the groomed tracks.
 Take your dog to one of the 30 other cross-country ski areas where dogs are allowed.
-Dogs and snowshoes are allowed at Pocket Creek, Bennet Pass and on some of the Mt Hood Meadows area trails.
+Dogs and snowshoes are allowed at Pocket Creek, Bennett Pass and on some of the Mt Hood Meadows area trails.

-- No snowshoes or walking are allowed on the groomed trails
+- No snowshoes, cycles or walking are allowed on the groomed trails

-Mixing snowshoes and skis on the same trail does not work.
-There are a lot of places to snowshoe on Mt Hood, but Teacup is not one of them.
+Mixing snowshoes, bikes and skis on the same trail does not work.
+There are a lot of places to snowshoe on Mt Hood, but Teacup Nordic is not one of them.

 - Ski within your abilities and ski at your own risk.

-Teacup Lake Nordic area is occasionally patrolled by the Mt Hood Ski Patrol, but does not have any medical staff on site.
+Teacup Nordic area is occasionally patrolled by the Mt Hood Ski Patrol, but does not have any medical staff on site.
 A sign near the cabin will indicate that the ski patrol is active.
 At other times, call 911 for emergencies.